apache/parquet-cpp/README.md

 You can either install these dependencies separately, otherwise they will be built automatically as part of the build.

+Symbols from Thrift, Snappy, and ZLib are statically-linked into the `libparquet` shared library, so these dependencies must be build with `-fPIC` on Linux and OS X. Since Linux package managers do not consistently compile the static libraries for these components with `-fPIC`, you may experience issues with Linux packages such as `libsnappy-dev`.
+It may be easier for you to depend on the thirdparty toolchain that parquet-cpp builds automatically.

 ## Build

 - `cmake .`